 - To track page loads with Segment, you should add a track API call that is called when the page is loaded.

-- Gainsight supports three types of Segment events while tracking page loads.
+- Gainsight supports three types of Segment API calls while tracking customer usage data.
 They are identified as Segment fields while mapping to the MDA equivalents.
 The Segment fields and their purposes are explained below: